bekk/bekk-christmas/post/java/extend-your-super-knowledge-on-generics.md

 parkingLot.putExpiredInto(expiredCars);
 ```

 The implementation of `putExpiredInto(Collection)`-method is just a matter of invoking `expired.add(..)` for applicable cars in the parking lot, and not affected by the Collection being parameterized with a type with or without a `super` wildcard.
-But the wildcard adds more flexibility in which types of collections which are accepted as input parameters by the method, but still being type safe.
+But the wildcard adds more flexibility in which types of collections that are accepted as input parameters by the method, but still being type safe.
 Code using `putExpiredInto(Collection)` may actually not be interested in having the expired parked cars put into a collection of cars, but a more general kind, say a `List<Vehicle>`, or even a `Set<Object>`, and that should not matter to the `ParkingLot`.
 What does matter though, is that it is not accepted to add the cars to a collection of for instance boats, and the type system is able to enforce that.

 ```java
 ParkingLot parkingLot = new ParkingLot();